By Tim Lambert

 Until the late 19th century in Britain, a married woman could not own property in her own right (although it could be held in trust for her, as separate estate).
 However, the 1870 Married Women’s Property act stated that a married woman’s earnings belonged to her.
 Married Women’s Property Acts were passed between 1882 and 1893.
 They allowed married women to own, buy, and sell their property the same as single women.

 Meanwhile, in the USA the first state to allow married women to own property was Mississippi in 1839.
 New York passed a Married Women’s Property Act in 1858.
 During the late 19th century the other states followed suit.

 In the USA the first women’s rights convention was held at Seneca Falls in 1848.
 The same year astronomer Maria Mitchell became the first woman member of the American Academy of Arts and Sciences.
 Martha Hughes Cannon was elected to the Utah State Senate in 1896.
 She was the first woman state senator.

 In Britain, in the 19th century women could not vote in parliamentary elections.
-But before 1835 they did vote in local elections.
-However, a law of 1835 banned women from voting in local elections.
-However, a law of 1869 restored that right.
+But before 1835 they sometimes did vote in local elections.
+However, a law of 1835 banned women from doing so.
+A law of 1869 restored that right.
 But things did not go smoothly.
 In 1872 a court ruling banned married women from voting in local elections.
-But in 1894 a new law restored the right to married women.
+However, in 1894, a new law restored the right to married women.
 But women were still not allowed to vote in parliamentary elections.